paul-em/reverse-line-reader/README.md

 Reverse Line Reader [![Build Status](https://secure.travis-ci.org/paul-em/reverse-line-reader.png?branch=master)](http://travis-ci.org/paul-em/reverse-line-reader)
 ===========

 Asynchronous reverse line-by-line file reader.
-This started a fork of line-reader by Nick Ewing's [line-reader](https://github.com/nickewing/line-reader).
+This started as a fork of line-reader by Nick Ewing's [line-reader](https://github.com/nickewing/line-reader).
 Major parts are rewritten to read the file from bottom to top, but the api works more or less the same.

 Install
 -------